0xSabdadev/0xSabdadev/README.md

   - 🖼 Computer Vision
   - 🛠 Blockchain Debelopment with Solidity
 - 📝 I write technical blogs and articles
-- 👯 I’m looking to collaborate on making hardware projects with Raspberry Pi or Nvidia Jetson Nano
+- 👯 I’m looking to collaborate on making web3 projects with Solidity or Ether.js
 - 💬 Ask me about Backend, Frontend, Web3, and DS
 - 📙 Check out my [Resume](https://www.linkedin.com/in/jasonalhilal/)
 - 🎉 Fun-Fact: I ❤️ Astrophysics and SpaceX🚀 and watch a lot Sci-Fi Movies🎬